ENTALCLINICLONDON

 How long do zirconia crowns typically last?

-Clinical studies show zirconia crowns can last 15-20 years or more with proper care and maintenance.
-Their exceptional durability and resistance to wear make them among the longest-lasting crown materials available.
-However, longevity depends on factors including oral hygiene, bite forces, and regular dental check-ups.
-Individual outcomes may vary based on your specific oral health conditions.
+Published clinical studies suggest that zirconia crowns can last around 15 years or more with proper care and maintenance, although individual outcomes vary.
+Their durability and resistance to wear make them one of the longer-lasting crown options.
+Longevity depends on factors including oral hygiene, bite forces, and regular dental check-ups, so results vary between individuals.

 Are zirconia crowns suitable for front teeth?

-Yes, modern zirconia formulations are excellent for front teeth applications.
-Advanced translucency options and layering techniques allow for highly aesthetic restorations that blend naturally with surrounding teeth.
-The metal-free composition eliminates concerns about dark lines at the gum margin, making zirconia particularly suitable for visible areas where appearance is important.
+Yes, modern zirconia formulations can work well for front teeth applications.
+Advanced translucency options and layering techniques allow for aesthetic restorations designed to blend with surrounding teeth.
+The metal-free composition avoids concerns about dark lines at the gum margin, which can make zirconia a useful option for visible areas where appearance is important.

 Can zirconia crowns be whitened or adjusted after placement?

 Zirconia crowns cannot be whitened with conventional bleaching treatments, as the ceramic material is not porous like natural teeth.
-However, they maintain their colour permanently without staining.
+They tend to maintain their colour over time and resist staining.
 Minor shape adjustments can be made chairside, but significant modifications typically require crown replacement.
-Planning the desired shade before fabrication ensures optimal aesthetic results.
+Planning the desired shade before fabrication helps support a good aesthetic result.

 Do zirconia crowns require special care or cleaning?

 Zirconia crowns require the same care as natural teeth – regular brushing, flossing, and professional cleanings.
-Their smooth surface actually makes them easier to keep clean than some other materials.
+Their smooth surface can make them relatively easy to keep clean.
 No special cleaning products are needed, though your dental hygienist may recommend specific techniques for cleaning around the crown margins.

 Are there any disadvantages to choosing zirconia crowns?